realworldocaml/book/en/01-prologue.md

 standard library called Core.
-Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library.
+Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library, and has very broad applicability.
 Core is also engineered with correctness, reliability and performance very much in mind.

 Core is also distributed with syntax extensions which provide essential new functionality to OCaml; and there are additional